chelfriend/Costumer-Support-Chatbot/README.md

 python chatbot.py
 Follow the prompts to interact with the chatbot.
 Type exit to quit.

-Training Data
+    **Training Data**
 The chatbot is trained on domain-specific data, including FAQs, troubleshooting scenarios, and customer support interactions.
-The training data is not included in this repository but can be obtained from [source].
+The training data is not included in this repository but can be obtained from kaggle.

-Contributing
+    **Contributing**
 Contributions are welcome!
 If you encounter any issues or have suggestions for improvement, please open an issue or submit a pull request.